nburrus/tuxpaint/docs/es_ES.UTF-8/README.txt

         → Linux / Unix ←
             In the user's "home directory" folder:
             e.g., "/home/username/.tuxpaint/saved/"

+            (Note: The ".tuxpaint" folder is hidden (not visible) by default.
+            You can enter the path manually in the location bar of your file browser (e.g., GNOME Files or Dolphin).)

+            You can use the $HOME variable as a shorthand, i.e.
+            "$HOME/.tuxpaint/saved".

         → Haiku ←
             In the user's "settings" folder: